Chart Color Schemes

 Infrastructure

-Hughes has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Hughes has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region.
-Key projects include Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, and Woden Community Services Hub.
+AreaSearch has identified three projects expected to affect the area: Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, and Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, along with Woden Community Services Hub.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.